prevyne/airbnb-clone-project/README.md

             - Time Windows: Define limits over specific periods (e.g., 100 requests per minute, 1000 requests per hour).
             - Dynamic Rate Limiting: Adjust limits based on server load or detected suspicious activity.
             - HTTP 429 "Too Many Requests": Return this status code when a client exceeds the rate limit, often including Retry-After headers.

+# CI/CD Pipeline Overview
+    -Definition
+        CI/CD pipelines are automated processes used in software development to streamline the creation, testing, and deployment of applications.Continuous Integration (CI) involves frequently merging code changes into a central repository, allowing early detection of issues.
+Continuous Delivery (CD) or Continuous Deployment (CD) automates the application's release to its intended environment, ensuring that it is readily available to users.

+    -Docker
+        - Containerization tool for consistent development and deployment environments.
+    -GitHub Actions
+        - GitHub Actions is a platform that allows you to automate build, test, and deployment pipelines, as well as other tasks in your software development lifecycle.
+It enables you to create workflows that run automatically in response to specific events, such as pushing code to a repository, opening a pull request, or creating an issue.